Bludidi/capstone-project/README.md

 - Use of CSS Grid and Flexbox.
 - I used HTML sematic tags.
 - Used HTML5 form tags.
-- I used Javascript for artists esction to load dynamically.
+- I used Javascript for artists section to load dynamically.
 - In a mobile version a menu is created with Javascript.

 ### Live Link